 It was several minutes before Azriel was able to continue speaking but no one rushed him; each one of them had memories that brought that same look to their own faces and that was more than enough to curb their need to demand he get to the point.

 “No one could find where it was coming from.
-From what I was able to hear from the guards as they ran down the hall outside my cell was that there were words to those horrible sounds but none could understand but no one would understand them.
+From what I was able to hear from the guards as they ran down the hall outside my cell was that there were words to those horrible sounds but none could understand them.
 And it wasn’t because they were said in a language none spoke but rather because it wasn’t words.
 It was just mindless, unintelligible pleas for mercy and help in the form of emotions and visions and bodily responses.
 They thought it was coming from inside the city itself but when no one in that level of distress was found, they widened it to the whole of Anglë World only to get the same lack of information.

 “It went on for days.
 Each new concussive wave bringing some new almost randomized destruction even though no lives were lost and no injuries were reported, just structure damage.
 After two straight weeks of this, one of the Elders, Hylæl, who had fought beside me in the Garrisons, came with an offer.
 Ey said that the Elders knew because of the gifts inherent in the High Ones that touched me at my birth that I was perhaps the only person in the Race capable of figuring out who was doing this.
 Qishir Axhamdiel had spoken with Qishir Lulphé and learned that Anglë was not the only World dealing with the absolute, unadulterated agony and desperation that not even the strongest of Shields and Barriers could keep out,” Azriel ran a shaking hand over his face and looked off into the middle distance, that haunted look intensifying as he resumed speaking, his hand still hovering near his mouth as his body began to shake almost imperceptibly.